terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/single-hana-instance/README.md

 * Supports bring-your-own-license (BYOL) for RHEL/SLES images.
 * Does **not** install SAP HANA.

----

-Would you like me to **combine both SAP Application Server and HANA** into a single doc (with separate sections), or keep them as two standalone docs?

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->